cscart/docs/en/user_guide/orders/actions_on_orders/quick_actions.rst

 Quick Actions
 *************

-The **Orders → View orders** page allows you to carry out many routine tasks for multiple orders, including bulk order exporting and invoice printing in one click.
+The **Orders → Orders** page allows you to carry out many routine tasks for multiple orders, including bulk order exporting and invoice printing in one click.

 #.
 Choose the orders you want to take action on.